Effective Date: 4/29/2019; Updated 10/10/2023

 Recourse, Enforcement and Liability

-In compliance with the Privacy Shield Principles, Daasity commits to resolve complaints about your privacy and our collection or use of your personal information transferred to the United States pursuant to Privacy Shield.
-European Union individuals with Privacy Shield inquiries or complaints should first contact Daasity by email at firstname.lastname@example.org.
+In compliance with the Data Privacy Framework Principles, Daasity commits to resolve complaints about your privacy and our collection or use of your personal information transferred to the United States pursuant to Data Privacy Framework.
+European Union individuals with Data Privacy Framework inquiries or complaints should first contact Daasity by email at email@example.com.

 Daasity will respond to any such inquiries or complaints within forty-five (45) days.

-Daasity has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit http://www.bbb.org/EU-privacy-shield/for-eu-consumers for more information and to file a complaint.
+[ has further committed to refer unresolved DPF Principles-related complaints to a U.S.-based independent dispute resolution mechanism, BBB NATIONAL PROGRAMS.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbbprograms.org/dpf-complaints for more information and to file a complaint.
 This service is provided free of charge to you.

 US Federal Trade Commission Jurisdiction